 Over-extraction is also a cause of bitterness.
-To avoid it, make sure your grind size is not too small and that you are brewing for the required period.
+To avoid it, ensure your grind size is not too small and that you are brewing for the required period.

 Is freezing coffee beans a good idea?

 Freezing coffee beans seems a decent idea, right?
 But wait, before you freeze them, hear this.
 Coffee is soft and porous.
 That means it absorbs other aromas easily and quickly.
-This further means that any smells lingering in your freezer can be absorbed by the coffee.
+The coffee can absorb this further means that any smells lingering in your freezer.
 Eventually, once it has been frozen and thawed, it will still be safe to drink, but its freshness and quality will not be the same.

-What about the refrigerator, is it a better option?
+What about the refrigerator?
+Is it a better option?
 The refrigerator is equally not ideal for storing coffee beans and grounds.
 Refrigerated coffee beans and grounds age faster.
-That means the freshness and taste also decreases fast.
-This happens because in the fridge, coffee beans, and grounds condensate, pushing the flavorful oils of the coffee to the surface.
+That means the freshness and taste also decrease fast.
+This happens because coffee beans and grounds condensate in the fridge, pushing the coffee’s flavorful oils to the surface.

 Here’s my full article if you should freeze your coffee or not.